Congratulations to all! Please send us any news you'd like to share for this or future posts!

 DeLon Howell’s essay “For Quieter Plans” was published by Wanderlust Journal.
 He read his essay “Listening for the Boys” for the Tahoma Literary Review’s Soundcloud page.
 His essay “The One I Hold On To” is forthcoming from Hypertext Magazine.

-"The Last Lunch," a story by Jon Krampner started in Neelanjana Banerjee's fiction workshop, is forthcoming from Singapore-based Eunoia Review.
+"The Last Lunch," a story by Jon Krampner started in Neelanjana Banerjee's fiction workshop, was published by Singapore-based Eunoia Review.

 Edan Lepucki's second novel Woman No. 17 was noted in the New York Times Book Review's Paperback Row column.
 On Sunday, March 18 at 4 pm, she will celebrate its paperback release at Book Soup in conversation with visual artist Christine Frerichs.